esaujc/ResizeImageS3/README.md

 ### Folder explanation
-input - Folder where uploaded images are stored. output - Folder where the resized images are downloaded. lambda_aws_resize - folder containing the Lambda function used for resizing. src/controllers/tasks-controller.js
+input - Folder where uploaded images are stored. output - Folder where the resized images are downloaded. lambda_aws_resize - folder containing the Lambda function used for resizing.
+Based on "https://github.com/amazon-archives/serverless-image-resizing". src/controllers/tasks-controller.js
 - File where the functions that manage the CRUD are located, src/data